RichardAth/Pari2133/ReadMe.txt

   Defaults set in the command line by --default over-ride settings in the gprc file.

-  Quiet mode can only be set from the command line, not by default() or \d.
+  Quiet mode or Test mode can only be set from the command line, not by default() or \d.